To get on the wait list or learn about other offerings, please click on the Contact Form

 These prenatal yoga classes are appropriate for ALL mothers-to-be.
 Whether you’ve been practicing yoga for years, or are just beginning, our prenatal yoga classes benefit both mother-to-be and her growing baby.
 Beginner to Advanced and all 3 trimesters of pregnancy.
 Liza Janda teaches Prenatal Yoga classes that inspire mothers-to-be to unite breath and movement.
 Prenatal Yoga classes begin with gentle stretches, and warm-ups, followed by Vinyasa flows and poses that:

 - Aligns uterus and baby in the pelvis to help with labor and birth

 - Helps you sleep better during pregnancy

 - Reduces anxiety

 - Increases your endurance so you are physically and mentally ready for childbirth

 - Relieves back pain, the most common complaint during pregnancy

 - Strengthens and stretches all the muscles in the pregnant woman’s body

 - Helps pregnant mothers be more comfortable

 - Makes mothers-to-be feel good in their bodies

 - Increases the length of breaths stimulating the production of endorphins

 - Stimulates the parasympathetic nervous system

 The benefits of prenatal yoga are many, but you will simply feel better and stronger as you continue to practice prenatal yoga during your pregnancy.
 Liza encourages her prenatal yoga students to stay healthy and low risk.
 At the end of every prenatal yoga class, Liza shares her “Birth Wisdom” to help educate, inspire, and encourage mothers-to-be to have confidence in their ability to grow and birth their babies.You will work hard during prenatal yoga, but then you get to relax and nurture yourself and take those precious moments to bond with your growing baby.
-Click here to see the class schedule with Yoga Janda at Babies in Bloom
+Check out Yoga Janda – on Yelp

 OR IF YOU CAN’T MAKE IT TO CLASS PRACTICE WITH LIZA AT HOME